10 Life Lessons for Little Ones: An Introduction to Polish Cartoon Characters

 Piotrek and his little dog don't run away from problems.
 The little boy owns an Enchanted Pencil which brings things to life.
 Having an otherworldly tool makes overcoming troubles a piece of cake, but the one being creative here is the boy not the pencil.

-Knowing is Half the Battle
+Knowing is half the battle

 This sought-after clay man called Plastuś plays a particularly important educational role – on the off chance kids don't want to go to school, he lends the daunting task an enjoyable facet.
 He wakes up the entire pencil case in the morning and settles in to quietly assist with doing homework.
-The cartoon went by the name Plastusiowy pamiętnik / Plastuś's Diary.
+The cartoon went by the name Plastusiowy Pamiętnik (Plastuś's Diary).

-kids had few, if any toys, DIY was an essential part of being a kid.
-In times of need Pomysłowy Dobromir / Dobromir the Inventor invents and implements.
+In a country under the communist regime, where kids had few, if any toys, DIY was an essential part of being a kid.
+In times of need, Pomysłowy Dobromir (Dobromir the Inventor) invents and implements.

-Foresight and Resourcefulness
+Foresight and resourcefulness

 Colargol, the fuzzy furred bear is often the cause of worry because of his head-in-the-clouds attitude.
 He is always late for class and gets bad grades.
 But he has a dream - becoming a singer.
 Though he has an awful voice, on one of his journeys he proves that dreams can come true and starts singing beautifully.